Pros and Cons of Cold Calling

 In this post, we’ll explore the pros and cons of using cold calling to market your small business.
 By considering both the benefits and the setbacks that cold calling can bring, you’ll be able to consider how it could (or wouldn’t) help you make more sales.

-Other common sales methods require you or your team to be out and about, trying to acquire new business.
-Although with new technologies this is less common, cold calling is amongst the original ways that enable sales employees to work independently, from essentially any place.
+Other common sales techniques require you or your sales team to be out and about, trying to acquire new business.
+Although with new technologies this is less common, cold calling is amongst the original ways that enable sales professionals to work independently, from essentially anywhere.
 Your team can make cold calls from their homes, in the office, or on-the-road.
 This can be a huge advantage, and may allow you make sales regardless of where your team is located.

-Even if you’ve had some success with cold calling, you shouldn’t make this the entire focus of your sales and marketing strategy.
+Even if you’ve had some success with cold calling prospects, you shouldn’t make this the entire focus of your sales and marketing strategy.
 Cold calling could work at times, and you could gain some additional sales, but then you might hit a rough patch in which the people you’re calling aren’t receptive.
-Typically, you won’t be able to predict how many sales you’ll generate from cold calling, and this inconsistency could put your business is financial jeopardy.
+Typically, you won’t be able to predict how many sales you’ll generate from cold calling.
+Due to this, the inconsistency could put your business is financial jeopardy.

 Is Cold Calling Right for Your Business?

 Although cold calling can help you connect with people that you wouldn’t otherwise be able to reach, it can also present significant challenges.
-If you’re going to incorporate cold calling into your sales strategy, you should adopt phone sales tips, such as following an agenda and asking people about their needs, so that you can explain how your business would be able to help.
+If you’re going to incorporate cold calling into your sales strategy, you should adopt phone sales tips.
+These tips include following a cold call script and asking people about their needs, so that you can explain how your business can help.

 Editorial Note: Any opinions, analyses, reviews or recommendations expressed in this article are those of the author's alone, and have not been reviewed, approved, or otherwise endorsed by any of these entities.